nicklauszhanghoule/covid19-dashboard/README.md

 May create mobile version in the future.

 Bugs:
 Globe container does not resize properly, however fixed by refreshing page.
+(Will fix this one day)